-Staff will, firstly, allow the camper to step away from activities to cool down and regain self-control.
+First, staff will allow the camper to step away from activities to cool down and regain self-control.
 With another instance of inappropriate behavior, the Camp Director will call the parent/caregiver to discuss ways to help the camper succeed.
 Finally, if deemed necessary by the Camp Director, the camper will be immediately removed from the camp program.
-A preauthorized adult must come to the camp to pick them up.
+A preauthorized adult must come to the camp to pick up the camper.